-2) Regular Assignments: 20%;
+2) Canvas Contributions: 20%;

 In advance of each class, beginning with Plato, you will submit an entry, observation, analytical point, or question, to our online discussion group (via Canvas).
 Any exceptions will be clearly noted.
-For example, there will be no submissions for our Swing Session and no submissions for Freud.
+For example, there will be no submissions for our Consolidation of Learning Sessions and no submissions for Freud.
 In addition, students are free to choose three sessions when they do not post.

 An entry need not be especially long; indeed it should not exceed 250 words.
 A few sentences or a paragraph will be fine; more words are not always better.
-You might respond to a study question, comment on a particular passage, address a formal or literary element, discuss an observation from another student, relate a relevant personal experience, or ask a question or set of questions that would be productive for the Canvas discussion or our classroom discussion.
+You might respond to a study question, comment on a particular passage, address a formal or thematic element, discuss an observation from another student, relate a relevant personal experience, or ask a question or set of questions that would be productive for the Canvas discussion or our classroom discussion.
 (Asking good questions is a very important skill.)
 The Canvas posts will aid understanding and help initiate and facilitate discussion.
 Some of the study questions will be focused on the texts; others will go beyond the texts and invite students to develop their own thinking on the subject.

-All posts must be submitted Monday mornings by 8:00 and Wednesday mornings by 8:00.
+All posts must be submitted Tuesday mornings by 10:00 and Thursday mornings by 10:00.
 All students are then encouraged to review the posts in advance of class.
-If you do not post by the deadline but do post before class, you must, if you wish to receive any credit, send your post to my e-mail.
+If you do not post by the deadline but do post before class, you must, if you wish to receive any credit, send your post to my e-mail (mroche@nd.edu).

-When you lead the class, you will not be expected to post a comment.
-However, you will likely want to participate in Canvas by assigning study questions to your colleagues.
+When you lead the class, you are not required to post a comment, since you will be busy thinking through how to run the class.
+However, you are welcome, but not at all required, to participate in Canvas by giving your classmates pre-class guidance on how best to prepare for your class discussion.